Jim-Holmstroem/LEDMatrixController/README.md

 I'm guessing it has to do with some a timeout which happens to be 5 seconds just as the lag.

-Summary: it's useless in this state.
+Summary: it's useless in this state (and Firmata is most probably not intended to be used this way), but I have learnt alot.

 ## Related to
 https://github.com/Jim-Holmstroem/LEDMatrixCounter